Queanbeyan District Cricket Club: Competitions, Management and Home ground

 The club fields teams in Cricket ACT Men's Grade Competitions.
 The club also has strong support for Junior Cricket in the region, mainly through the affiliation with the Queanbeyan and Districts Junior Cricket Club.
-Current patron is Ian McNamee, President Peter Solway, Honorary secretary Ron Bates, Honorary treasurer Matt Harding and Vice Presidents Stephen Cross and Mr Dave Ayre.
+Current patron is Ian McNamee, President Stephen P Moore, Honorary secretary Ron Bates, Honorary treasurer Dom Di-Campli.
 Its home oval is Freebody Oval, Richard Avenue, Queanbeyan.
-The club also plays at Queanbeyan Town Park, Campbell Park, Queanbeyan.
-Freebody Oval is named after a Mayor of Queanbeyan whose son Terrence was a former captain and excellent cricketer with the club in the 1950s.
+The club also plays at Brad Haddin Oval (situated in Queanbeyan Town Park) Queanbeyan and Rockley Oval Googong.
+Freebody Oval is named after a former Mayor of Queanbeyan whose son Terry was a former captain and excellent all-rounder with the club in from the 1930s to the 1950s.